DennisSzY/gunfighter/README.md

 For advancing the code development of our project in the furture, the attention is directed towards the incorporation of novel functionalities and non-functional requisites.
 Among the potential inclusions, the integration of an AI player to compete against the user, thereby enabling a single player mode, is considered.
 Furthermore, non-functional aspects such as enhancing the system's stability, avoiding flashbacks, and improving responsiveness, reducing the lag time between mouse clicks and system response, are deemed of utmost importance.
 Additionally, it is worth investigating a more effective approach towards teamwork and development processes to optimize the project's productivity and performance.

-o Reflect on project as a whole.
-Lessons learned.
-Reflect on challenges.
-Future work.

-**未来还可以考虑一些非功能需求-比如响应得更快，优化算法，以获得更好的游戏体验。**

-· Quality of report writing, presentation, use of figures and visual material (5%)

-· Documentation of code (5%)

 ## Individual contribution.